gitpoint/git-point/README.md

 - Clone or download the repo
 - `yarn` to install dependencies
 - `yarn run link` to link react-native dependencies
-- `yarn start` in one terminal tab to start the packager
-- `yarn run ios` in another tab to run the app in the iOS simulator
+- `yarn start:ios` to start the packager and run the app in the iOS simulator (`yarn start:ios:logger` will boot the application with [redux-logger](<https://github.com/evgenyrodionov/redux-logger>))
-- `yarn run android` in another tab to run the app in the Android device/emulator
+- `yarn start:android` to start the packager and run the app in the the Android device/emulator (`yarn start:android:logger` will boot the application with [redux-logger](https://github.com/evgenyrodionov/redux-logger))

 Please take a look at the [contributing guidelines](./CONTRIBUTING.md) for a detailed process on how to build your application as well as troubleshooting information.